danibrutal/Forker/README.md

 echo "it took {$time} seconds secuencially \n";

-// Retrieving weather in madrid
+Retrieving weather in madrid
 Retrieving weather in london
 Retrieving weather in new-york
 Retrieving weather in barcelona
 Retrieving weather in lisboa
 Retrieving weather in iasi

 it took 0.34020018577576 seconds in paralel

 Retrieving weather in madrid
 Retrieving weather in london
 Retrieving weather in new-york
 Retrieving weather in barcelona
 Retrieving weather in lisboa
 Retrieving weather in iasi

 it took 2.1834211349487 seconds secuencially
 ```